Iodine

 -

-Processed foods with non-iodized salt
+Processed foods made with non-iodized salt

 -

-🥗 Foods that Support an Iodine Deficiency
+🥗 Foods That May Support Healthy Iodine Levels

 -